Last updated: 2/8/2021

 - Is public transportation operating?
 Yes

 - Austrian airports are open, but with reduced service.
-For current information on operations at Vienna International Airport, please click here.
+For current information on Vienna International Airport operations, click here.

 - Vienna’s public transportation system – Wiener Linien – is operating normally.
-Masks are mandatory when riding on all trains, buses, trams, metro and while inside stations.
+FFP2 masks are mandatory while riding trains, buses, trams, metro and inside stations.
 For details click here (German only).

 - Non-Immigrant Visa (NIV) applicants: If you have an urgent matter and need to travel immediately, or you have other questions, you may contact us at (0043) (0)72011 6000, Mon. – Fri., 8:00 am – 5:00 pm (local Austrian time) or email@example.com.

-- U.S. Embassy Vienna’s Consular Section is only able to assist applicants who are physically present in Austria.
+- Due to Austrian entry and quarantine restrictions, U.S. Embassy Vienna Consular Section will only accept applicants who are physically present in Austria.
 If you live in a different country, please contact your nearest U.S. Embassy or Consulate.

 - Please call 1450 if you believe you may have the virus.
 You will be given further instructions regarding testing.
 Private testing may also be available in consultation with your doctor.